ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 - ***hasSource* (whose domain was the union of RecordResource and Relation) was removed**; a new `rico:isEvidencedBy` property has been created, with domain `rico:Relation` only; same for the inverse property, *isSourceOf*.
 - **`rico:precedesInTime` and `rico:followsInTime` were made transitive**.

-**In RiC-0 1.0.1:**
-- **the IRI of `rico:hasOrHadSomeMembersWithDocumentaryFormType` was corrected** ('with' replaced by 'With')
+**In RiC-O 1.0.1, the IRI of `rico:hasOrHadSomeMembersWithDocumentaryFormType` was corrected** ('with' replaced by 'With').

-- ***hasOrHadCategory* was replaced with `rico:hasOrHadType`** (and the inverse object property, **isOrWascategoryOf**, was replaced with `rico:isOrWasTypeOf`.)
+**In RiC-O 1.1, `rico:hasOrHadCategory` was replaced with `rico:hasOrHadType`** (and the inverse object property, **isOrWascategoryOf**, was replaced with `rico:isOrWasTypeOf`.)

 In addition to these changes, **many object properties have been added, which may help to produce more precise data, or data which would be easier to process**.
 The inverse properties were also created, though we most often are not mentioning them below.
 The following is a non-exhaustive list of these additions:
-- **a property (`rico:recordResourceHasSourceOfInformation`) was added to connect a Record Resource to a Record Resource on which its content is based.
-This property, and its inverse one, replace, as concerns Record Resource, the 'source' datatype property and the 'hasSource'/'isSourceOf' object properties, which had been removed in RiC-O 1.0, as already said above**.
+- **a property (`rico:recordResourceHasSourceOfInformation`) was added to connect a Record Resource to a Record Resource on which its content is based.** This property, and its inverse one, replace, as concerns Record Resource, the 'source' datatype property and the 'hasSource'/'isSourceOf' object properties, which had been removed in RiC-O 1.0, as already said above.
-- **several properties were added with domain rico:RecordResource or its subclasses, and/or rico:Instantiation, and with range `rico:Date`**: `rico:hasPublicationDate`, `rico:hasCreationDate`, `rico:hasDestructionDate` were added, plus several properties to specify the creation dates of all, some or most members of a `rico:RecordSet`.
-Most often, when you assign dates to a Record Set, you mean the dates of its members - you don't know the date when the Record Set was formed; in such a case you should not use `rico:hasCreationDate`, but the properties that concern the members of the Record Set (e.g. `rico:hasOrHadMostMembersWithCreationDate`).
+- **several properties were added with domain rico:RecordResource or its subclasses, and/or rico:Instantiation, and with range `rico:Date`**: `rico:hasPublicationDate`, `rico:hasCreationDate`, `rico:hasDestructionDate`, plus several properties to specify the creation dates of all, some or most members of a `rico:RecordSet`.
+Most often, when you assign dates to a Record Set, you actually mean the dates of its members - you don't know the date when the Record Set was formed; in such a case you should not use `rico:hasCreationDate`, but the properties that concern the members of the Record Set (e.g. `rico:hasOrHadMostMembersWithCreationDate`).
 A notable exception may be the case where the Record Set is a collection: you may know both the date when the collection was created, and the dates of the records that are included in the collection.
 In such a case you should use both properties. **Note that In RiC-O 1.1, the domain of `rico:hasDestructionDate`, and the range of the inverse property, were restricted** from `rico:Thing` to the union of `rico:RecordResource` and `rico:Instantiation`. **The set of subproperties of rico:isAssociatedwithDate was further increased in RiC-O 1.1**,  with `rico:hasOrganicProvenanceDate`, `rico:hasAccumulationDate` (and the properties to specify the accumulation dates of all, some or most members of a rico:RecordSet), `rico:hasMigrationDate`, `rico:hasDerivationDate` (with domain `rico:Instantiation`) and `rico:isOrWasActiveAtDate` (with domain `rico:Agent`).
-- a new `rico:occurredAtDate` property was created with domain `rico:Event` and range `rico:Date`;
+- a **new `rico:occurredAtDate` property was created with domain `rico:Event`** and range `rico:Date`;
-- two subproperties were added to `rico:hasOrHadInstantiation`: `rico:hasOrHadDigitalInstantiation` (which can be used, for example, when you generate a `rico:Instantiation` from a `dao` EAD element), and `rico:hasOrHadAnalogueInstantiation`;
+- two subproperties were added to `rico:hasOrHadInstantiation`: **`rico:hasOrHadDigitalInstantiation` (which can be used, for example, when you generate a `rico:Instantiation` from a `dao` EAD element), and `rico:hasOrHadAnalogueInstantiation`**;
-- several properties were created with domain and range `rico:Agent` or subclasses of this class: `rico:wasMergedInto` and `rico:wasSplitInto`, `rico:isOrWasEmployerOf`, `rico:hasBirthPlace`, `rico:hasDeathPlace`.
+- **several properties were created with domain and range `rico:Agent` or subclasses of this class**: `rico:wasMergedInto` and `rico:wasSplitInto`, `rico:isOrWasEmployerOf`, `rico:hasBirthPlace`, `rico:hasDeathPlace`.
 In addition to this set of properties, a `rico:studiesOrStudiedAt` property was added in RiC-O 1.1.

 **Object properties have been created under the following existing properties, in order to distinguish past and present relations, and, as concerns present relations, to get transitive properties**:
 - `rico:followsOrFollowed` (with domain `rico:Thing`) and `rico:hasOrHadPart` (with domain `rico:Thing`);